-1 Mon Deadline for Declaration of Major forms to be received by the Registrar's Office to guarantee processing prior to registration period.
-11 Thurs Last day of formal instruction in most courses.
-12 Fri- 18 Thurs Final exam week and course jury crits.
-18 Thurs Winter Semester ends.
-Last of formal instruction in VCD courses.
-26 Fri at Noon Last day for faculty to submit final grades for Winter Semester ACADEMIC SCHED ULE SPRING 2019 May 2019 1 Mon BDes applications, portfolios, and personal statements are due for internal ACAD students who wish to apply to enter the Photography and Visual Communications Design programs for September of this year.
-6 Mon First day of classes for Spring Semester.
-13 Mon Last day to add classes for Spring Semester.
+MAY 1 Fri • BDes applications, portfolios, and personal statements are due for internal AUArts students who wish to apply to enter the Photography and Visual Communications Design programs for September of this year.
+4 Mon • First day of classes for Spring Semester.
+11 Mon ٠ Last day to add classes for Spring Semester.
 Last day to drop classes for Spring Semester without forfeiting tuition.
 Last day to pay tuition fees without penalty for Spring Semester.
 Students paying any portion of their fees after this date will be charged a 5% late payment penalty on the outstanding balance.
-20 Mon Last day to complete Step 1 to appeal a grade from previous Winter Semester.
-16 Thur Convocation 1:00pm (time is tentative) 20 Mon Victoria Day - No classes scheduled, no college services.
-31 Fri Second late penalty date: Students who still have any portion of their fees outstanding will be charged an additional 2.5% late payment penalty on the outstanding balance.
-31 Fri Last day for faculty to share mid-term grades with students.
-June 2019 5 Wed Last day to withdraw from Spring Semester courses without failure.
-18 Tues Last day of classes for Spring Semester.
-19-22 Wed - Sat Final exam week and course jury crits 26 Wed at noon Last day for faculty to submit final grades for Spring Semester
+19 Tues • Last day to complete Step 1 to appeal a grade from previous Winter Semester.
+20 Wed • Convocation 1:00pm (time is tentative) 18 Mon • Victoria Day - No classes scheduled, no university services.
+3 June • Second late penalty date: Students who still have any portion of their fees outstanding will be charged an additional 2.5% late payment penalty on the outstanding balance.
+Last day for faculty to share mid-term grades with students.
+JUNE 5 Fri • Last day to withdraw from Spring Semester courses without failure.
+17 Wed • Last day of classes for Spring Semester.
+18-22 Thur - Mon • Final exam week and course jury crits 25 Thur at noon ٠ Last day for faculty to submit final grades for Spring Semester